Search

 An educator since 2004, Dr. Berretta served as a 2nd- and 5th-grade bilingual teacher, a 6th- and 7th-grade English/Language Arts teacher, and a literacy director, and in 2019, he started serving on the Principal Advisory Board.
 Dr. Berretta grew up in Philadelphia and attended Hatboro-Horsham High School.

-Joanne serves as the principal of Girard Academic Music Program (GAMP).
+Joanne is the former principal of Girard Academic Music Program (GAMP).
 Previously, she was the principal at Philadelphia High School for Creative and Performing Arts (CAPA) from 2015 – 2023.
 Under her leadership, CAPA decreased serious incidents and drastically reduced out of school suspensions.
 As a result, CAPA received the Pennsylvania Inspired Leadership Award for improving student achievement.

 Joanne began her career as an educator since 1988.
 Prior to becoming a principal, Joanne served as school-based teacher-leader, and principal resident in the Academy of Leadership for Philadelphia Schools (ALPS).
 Joanne is a recipient of the Rose Lindenbaum Excellence in School Improvement Award, the Lindback Award for excellence in education, and the Commonwealth Association of School Administrators Beyond the Call of Duty Award.
 Joanne was inducted into the Northeast High School Hall of Fame.
 Joanne grew up in Philadelphia and attended Northeast High School.